 What we don’t: So-so return policy; website is fairly busy and hard to navigate.

 If you pride yourself on finding the best deals possible, look no further than The House.
 With a healthy number of flash sale-style deals, reduced-price outlet items, and seasonal sales, The House is an excellent one-stop shop for finding discounts on both current and past-season items, from snowboards to splitboards, boots, bindings, accessories, and more.
-The site is noticeably less polished and harder to navigate than Evo above and Backcountry and REI below—it feels pretty busy and convoluted—but the product specifications and descriptions are detailed and well-sorted.
+The site is noticeably less polished and harder to navigate than Evo above and Backcountry and REI below—it feels pretty busy and convoluted—but the product specifications and descriptions are detailed and well sorted.
 If you’re willing to put in a little extra work, The House is a reputable site with a ton of inventory for resort-goers and backcountry explorers alike.

 Similar to Evo above, The House features helpful sizing/buying guides for snowboarders, including detailed breakdowns of boards, boots, and bindings.
-If you’re close to the St. Paul, Minn., area, their main showroom is also worth a visit and boasts an extensive selection of boards, bikes, and more.
-The return window is fairly short at 90 days from the date of purchase (vs. 366 for Evo above and a year for REI below, for members), and a final knock is that clothing inventory isn’t a class-leader—The House lacks the sheer number of brands and colorways that Evo and Backcountry offer—but most riders will be able to find what they’re looking for.
+If you’re close to St. Paul, Minnesota, their main showroom is also worth a visit and boasts an extensive selection of boards, bikes, and more.
+The return window is fairly short at 90 days from the date of purchase (vs. 366 for Evo above and a year for REI members), and a final knock is that clothing inventory isn’t a class-leader—The House lacks the sheer number of brands and colorways that Evo and Backcountry offer—but most riders will be able to find what they’re looking for.

 Visit The-House.com